Employee Scheduling for Small Businesses: 7 Best Practices For Hourly Workers

 Scheduling analytics can help you plan for seasonal changes as well.
 They can help you know when you need to hire.
 Even small businesses can use big data.

-Good employee scheduling increases productivity.
-It creates a pleasant work environment.
-It’s necessary for quality customer service.
-And it improves employee retention.
+Good employee scheduling increases productivity, creates a pleasant work environment and is necessary for quality customer service.
+In addition, it improves employee retention.

 Employee scheduling doesn’t need to be time consuming.
-TimeWorksExpress makes it quick and easy.
-You can try our new turnkey employee scheduler for free.
-In addition to employee scheduling, TimeWorksExpress has timekeeping, meals/breaks tracking, time off requests, and PTO tracking.
+WorkforceHub makes it quick and easy.
+In addition to employee scheduling, WorkforceHub has timekeeping, meals/breaks tracking, time off requests, and PTO tracking.